10 Time Travel Movies That Will Make You Question Everything

 Christopher Reeve and Jane Seymour moved audiences in this romance about an actress and a playwright brought together in a hotel that seems to offer a portal through time.
-Reeve plays the modern man who feels a sense of déjà vu when he gazes on Seymour’s photo—she’s the actress from a bygone era.
+Reeve plays the modern man who feels a sense of déjà vu when he gazes on Seymour’s photo, an actress from a bygone era.
 He finds himself obsessed with meeting her and gets the chance after researching time travel via hypnosis.
-Watch out for your heartstrings when the two meet up in the past (and present) in ways that you won’t expect no matter how many times you watch this romantic story.
-(Beautiful period costumes may make you want to look at more movies to watch just for the clothes.)
+Watch out for your heartstrings when the two encounter one another in unexpected ways.

 Source Code (2011)